 Lyra Daydream and myself find Fornicata’s breathtaking music both relatable, and reminiscent of our own pasts.
 He would know what I meant, as I get the feeling that Fornicata is a gothic comrade, and that we are all gothic kindred spirits in certain ways.

 Fornicata‘s signature icon, as you can see just above, shows a black square with a red heart in the middle featuring a black checker board-like criss-cross pattern in its crevices.

 He is from California, where there seems to be no darkness or sadness of any kind.
 Ha!
 Ha!
 Just a joke…and, so it was difficult for me to visualize the gothic underground existing in a state where the sun always dominates and where hugging strangers is society’s “norm-core” thing to do?
 The only way to know what California’s goth scene is like is to ask someone else who actually lives in California and knows what they’re talking about, such as Fornicata.

 “The underground in Cali?,” he asks, “if you live in one of the major cities, then I’m sure there is enough of a scene to flourish as a dark wave artist in California…I live in Tahoe, which is a nice place but there is no community of people who enjoy this type of sound.
 Everyone is either into country, jam bands or gangsta rap.
 Not much of a chance for me to spark an interest locally.”

-Lyra found music as an outlet while she was still a teenager, but I struggled to understand my purpose, or that it was possible for music to permanently be a part of my life.
-I decided to ask Fornicata about he first gained an interest in playing music.
+Lyra found music to be an outlet while she was still a teenager, but I struggled to understand my purpose, or that it was possible for music to permanently be a part of my life.
+I decided to ask Fornicata about when he first gained an interest in playing music.

 FORNICATA: SOUND INFLUENCES & ALBUM CONCEPTS